masteringmodernpayments/book/state_and_history.md

 end
 ```

-AASM is the successor to a previous gem named `acts_as_state_machine` which was hard-coded to ActiveRecord objects and had a few problems.
-AASM fixes those problems and lets you describe state machines inside any class, not just ActiveRecord.
-As you can see, it implements a simple DSL for states and events.
-AASM will create a few methods on instances of Turnstile, things like `pay!` and `use!` to trigger the corresponding events and `locked?` and `unlocked?` to ask about the state.
+As you can see AASM implements a simple DSL for states and events.
+It will create a few methods on instances of Turnstile, things like `pay!` and `use!` to trigger the corresponding events and `locked?` and `unlocked?` to ask about the state.

 AASM can also be used with ActiveRecord, just like it's predecessor.
 Let's begin by adding some more fields to `Sale`: